 The Difference between Nylon, Polyester and Polypropylene Hook and Loop

 Hook and loop fasteners, commonly known by the Velcro® brand name, come in a variety of strengths and materials to handle everything from home and garden tasks to heavy-duty and industrial-strength jobs.
 Hook and loop fasteners, cuffs, and straps, as well as specialty versions of hook and loop fasteners can be purchased in polyester, polypropylene and nylon materials for use in automotive, medicine, military and many other industries.
-While each type of fiber offers its own benefits, the type of task it will be performing is the best way to make a selection.
+While each type of hook and loop fiber offers its own benefits, the type of task it will be performing is the best way to make a selection.

 Nylon and Polyester are almost identical in appearance.
 Nylon is an incredibly strong, lightweight and shrink-resistant material.
 Nylon is mildew-resistant and dries very quickly, but it does not float.
 It is somewhat resistant to ultraviolet rays and can withstand high temperatures.
 Nylon's smooth surface provides a crisp background for graphic and logo imprinting on products such as straps.
 Nylon strap fasteners, like this Velcro® Brand nylon loop tape, provide a sturdy and reliable hold and are far and away the most common hook and loop.

 Polypropylene hook is molded into a variety of different styles.[/caption]